bastienlc/pdf-watermark/README.md

   watermarked.

 Options:
+  -s, --save PATH                 File or folder to save results to.
+By
+                                  default, the input files are overwritten.
+  --dry-run                       Enumerate affected files without modifying
+                                  them.
+  --workers INTEGER               Number of parallel workers to use.
+This can
+                                  speed up processing of multiple files.
+                                  [default: 1]
+  --verbose BOOLEAN               Print information about the files being
+                                  processed.  [default: True]
   -y, --y FLOAT                   Position of the watermark with respect to
                                   the vertical direction.
 Must be between 0 and 1.  [default: 0.5]